-‘Stranger Things’ Season Two: New Details Including New Characters, Release Date
+‘Stranger Things’ Season 2: New Details Including New Characters, Release Date

 Speaking of the Upside Down, we can’t forget that Will was recently rescued from it, but he appeared to bring something back with him.
 Whatever crawled up and out of his throat and into the sink was gross, but it can’t be good for anyone.

-There will be a couple of new characters in season two as Entertainment Tonight revealed the additions of Sean Astin and Paul Reiser to the cast.
+There will be a couple of new characters in Season 2 as Entertainment Tonight revealed the additions of Sean Astin and Paul Reiser to the cast.
 So far, not much was revealed about Reiser’s role, but he was more than happy to sign up since his kid loves the show.

 Astin is playing the role of Bob Newby who is the boyfriend of Joyce (Winona Ryder).
 Creator Ross Duffer said that people will be shocked by what transpires as Astin is “a force” and he’s “gonna surprise.”

-Oh, and for those who are true fans of Barb even though she met her demise in season one of Stranger Things, Ross Duffer says she will always be remembered, but he did make one point perfectly clear.
+Oh, and for those who are true fans of Barb even though she met her demise in Season 1 of Stranger Things, Ross Duffer says she will always be remembered, but he did make one point perfectly clear.

 “Barb will not be forgotten in season two, I will say that much.
 There will be a lot of talk about Barb.
 She is still dead, though.”

 Stranger Things ended up being a pop culture phenomenon 30 years after its prime back in the ’80s, but it didn’t stop people from falling in love with it.
 Netflix would have been out of their mind to not do a second season, but it is coming.
-With a release date scheduled for later this year and new characters coming into the mix, it’s going to be interesting to see what Chief Jim Hopper, the kids, and Eleven have to deal with in season two.
+With a release date scheduled for later this year and new characters coming into the mix, it’s going to be interesting to see what Chief Jim Hopper, the kids, and Eleven have to deal with in Season 2.

 [Featured Image by Netflix]